Network-based Topic Interaction Map for Big Data Mining of COVID-19 Biomedical Literature: Results

-From the previous steps, we obtained the 21 sets of matrices ${\bf X}_i$ and we considered 20 items for all the matrix sets.
-To estimate topics' latent positions $\bf{V}= \{{\bf v }_i\}$, MCMC was implemented as described in Step 3 in Methodology section.
-The MCMC was run 55,000 iterations and the first 5,000 iterations were discarded as a burned-in process.
-Then, from the remaining 50,000 iterations, we collected 10,000 samples using thinning of 5.
+In this way, we obtained the 21 sets of matrices ${\bf X}_k$ and we considered 20 topics for all the matrix sets.
+To estimate topics' latent positions $\bf{V}= \{{\bf v }_i\}$ where $i=1,\cdots,20$, MCMC was implemented.
+The MCMC ran 55,000 iterations, and the first 5,000 iterations were discarded as burned-in processes.
+Then, from the remaining 50,000 iterations, we collected 10,000 samples using a thinning of 5.
 To visualize relationships among topics, we used two-dimensional Euclidean space.
 Additionally, we set 0.28 for $\boldsymbol\beta$ jumping rule, 1 for $\boldsymbol\theta$ jumping rule, and 0.06 for ${\bf w}_j$ and ${\bf z}_i$ jumping rules.
-Here, we fixed prior $\boldsymbol\beta$ and let $\boldsymbol\theta$ follow N(0,1).
+Here, we fixed prior $\boldsymbol\beta$ and $\boldsymbol\theta$ follow N(0,1).
 We set $a_{\sigma}=b_{\sigma}=0.001$.
-LSIRM takes each matrix ${\bf X}_i$ obtained from the previous step as input and provides the ${\bf A}_i$ matrix as output after the Procrustes-Matching within the model.
-Since we calculate topics' distance on the 2-dimensional Euclidean space, ${\bf A}_i$ is of dimension $20 \times 2$.